DeabLabs/cannoli/README.md

 ## Network use

 - Cannoli makes requests to LLM provider APIs based on the setup of the cannoli being run.
 - Cannoli can send HTTP requests that you define up front.

+## Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for development instructions.

 <a href='https://ko-fi.com/Z8Z1OHPFX' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>